wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.9.7 =
+- Added minor improvements to the get_current_page_url() function to increase compatibility with some servers.

 = 3.9.6 =
 - Added a new global settings for Stripe API keys in the "Payment Settings" tab.
 It can be used to enter your API keys (instead of individual buttons each time).
 - Added a new filter to allow customization of the email activation message (if the email activation feature is enabled).